 Jay's stomach twisted at the other's playfully meant words.
-"You don't have to tell me that." he told the other sulkily, pulling his hand back to his own chest.
+"You don't have to tell me that," he told the other sulkily, pulling his hand back to his own chest.
 He shook his head.
-"You shouldn't be here." he warned the other again.
+"You shouldn't be here," he repeated.

-Jay cheeks pinked ever so slightly at the other's words, but didn't respond, nor protest.
-They were true after all...and they shouldn't be.
+Jay cheeks pinked ever so slightly at the other's words, but he didn't respond, nor protest.
+It was true after all... even if it shouldn't be.
 He didn't dare to think what would happen if Solon ever knew...
 Noah... made him happy.
 He treated him like a person...

 At this point Jay's stomach decided to growl again, which made him remembered he was supposed to be making dinner!
 He shivered, not really wanting to think what would happen if he was late... on top of everything that had happened today!

-"You should go Noah..."
+"You should go, Noah..."
 Jay told him, his voice a little regretful.
 But he meant it.
 "I'm busy right now.
 I'm doing chores...
-I can't slack off at the moment." he frowned at him.
+I can't slack off at the moment," he said, frowning.

 Jay looked a little surprised at his suggestion, though he really shouldn't be.
 It wasn't the first time Noah tried to help him out somehow...
 Before he could respond him though, Noah's second question caught him off guard.
 He wasn't sure how to answer.
 He had a feeling if he told the truth, Noah would get mad...
-"A-a little." he told him.
+"A-A little," he told him.
 "I've been so busy I forgot..
 I'll eat later though.
-I really should get to work right now." he told him, before turning around and heading back to his spot.
+I really should get to work right now," he said before turning around and heading back to his spot.

 Without saying another word, Jay continued working side-by-side with Noah, until finally dinner was ready.